 Mesothelioma is a rare, aggressive cancer that forms in the lining of the lungs, abdomen, or heart.
 It is strongly linked to asbestos exposure.

-Numerous studies have found that women who used talc for feminine hygiene have a significantly higher risk of developing epithelial ovarian cancer.
+Numerous studies have also found that women who used talc for feminine hygiene have a significantly higher risk of developing epithelial ovarian cancer.

 If you or a loved one has been diagnosed with cancer and believe it was from talcum powder usage, don’t wait to seek legal help.